Russia, China agree to build lunar station together | DW | 09.03.2021

-Russia and China are reaching for the moon to construct a "complex of experimental research facilities" there as the two powers strive for expanding their presence in space.
+Russia and China are reaching for the moon, with plans to construct a "complex of experimental research facilities" there as they strive to expand their presence in space.

-Russia has signed a memorandum of understanding with China to construct a joint lunar space station, Moscow's space agency Roscosmos announced on Tuesday.
+Russia has signed a memorandum of understanding with China to construct a joint lunar space station, the national space agency, Roscosmos, announced on Tuesday.

-The station is set to be a "complex of experimental research facilities created on the surface and/or in the orbit of the moon," Roscosmos said in a statement.
+The station is envisioned as a "complex of experimental research facilities created on the surface and/or in the orbit of the moon," according to a statement from Roscosmos.

-The two countries have agreed to cooperate closely on designing, implementing and presenting the project, the statement said.
+The countries have agreed to cooperate closely on designing, implementing and presenting the project, according to the statement.

-The Chinese ambassador to the Kremlin also confirmed the agreement between Roscosmos and Beijing's space agency, Russian news agency Interfax reported.
+China's ambassador to Russia confirmed the agreement, the Russian news agency Interfax reported.

-In July 2020, Roscosmos' chief Dmitry Rogozin had reportedly said his agency was in talks with China over the potential of developing a joint lunar base.
+In July 2020, Roscosmos chief Dmitry Rogozin had reportedly said his agency was in talks with China about potentially developing a joint lunar base.

-The project would involve developing a space monitoring system and should also help with deep space exploration, according to Rogozin.
-The Roscosmos chief hinted at cooperation when it comes to asteroid and comet security.
+The project would involve developing a space monitoring system and should also help with deep space exploration, Rogozin said.
+He hinted at cooperation on asteroid and comet security.

 "The Chinese have grown a lot in recent years, we respect their results, and in principle they are a worthy partner for us," Rogozin was quoted as saying by Interfax.